ABorrel/CPDatSSI/docs/mapping_logic.md

 - electronics

-## Diet
+### Diet
 - food and not for food and Nonfood
 - beverage
 - drinking
 - flavouring
 - not condition "not for food" and "non-food"

-## Pharmaceuticals
+### Pharmaceuticals
 - drug
 - pharma

-## Consumer products
+### Consumer products
-OECD defintion: Consumer goods are goods or service that are used without further transformation in production by households, non-profit institutions serving households or government units for the direct satisfaction of individual needs or wants or the collective needs of members of the community.
+<b>OECD defintion:</b> Consumer goods are goods or service that are used without further transformation in production by households, non-profit institutions serving households or government units for the direct satisfaction of individual needs or wants or the collective needs of members of the community.

 - apparel
 - personal care